How to Change the Ringtone on Your Smartphone

 How to get ringtones from Google Play

-And a legal warning: You can find many tutorials online on how to turn your iTunes music into a ringtone.
-It surely can be done.
-But as unfair as it seems, it might not be legal.
-Because of copyright laws, even if you already own a song, you must buy it again to turn it into a ringtone, according to an answer on an Apple-controlled message board.
+And a legal warning: You can find many tutorials online on how to turn your purchased music into a ringtone.
+But even if you’ve bought the song, cutting it down for a ringtone might not be legal.
+Because of copyright laws, you must buy it again to turn it into a ringtone, according to an answer on an Apple-controlled message board.